kaoh/globalplatform/gpshell/src/gpshell.1.md

 __get_key_information_templates__ -keyTemplate *index*

-:    A GET DATA command returning the key information templates in the selected security domain. __NOTE:__ The security domain must be selected.
+:    A GET DATA command returning the key information templates in the selected security domain. __NOTE:__ The security domain must be selected and this only works outside of a secure channel.

 __get_extended_card_resources_information__

-:     A GET DATA command returning the extended card resources information in the issuer security domain. __NOTE:__ The security domain must be selected.
+:     A GET DATA command returning the extended card resources information in the issuer security domain. __NOTE:__ The security domain must be selected and this only works outside of a secure channel.

 __get_secure_channel_protocol_details__

-:     A GET DATA command returning the secure channel protocol details and remembering them for a later open_sc. __NOTE:__ The security domain must be selected.
+:     A GET DATA command returning the secure channel protocol details and remembering them for a later open_sc. __NOTE:__ The security domain must be selected and this only works outside of a secure channel.

 __install_for_personalization__ -aid *AID*

-:     Prepare a security domain for the personalization of an applet with following store_data commands. __NOTE:__ The security domain must be selected.
+:     Prepare a security domain for the personalization of an applet with following store_data commands. __NOTE:__ The security domain must be selected and this only works outside of a secure channel.

 __store_data__ -dataFormat *format* -dataEncryption *encryption* -data *data*

 :     Executes a STORE DATA command passing the *data* to the selected applet.

+__get_card_recognition_data__

+:     A GET DATA command returning the card recognition data. __NOTE:__ The security domain must be selected.

 # OPTIONS